ciortanmadalina/genome_asssembler/README.md

 For certain values fermi remains blocked so this program expects a timeout after which the process is killed.
 If the process finishes successfully, a counts report is generated to output/report.txt

+### Prerequisites
+- idba package available in classpath
+- run_fermi.pl and fermi _executables_ on the same level as genome_assembly.sh